 GuidanceResouces Training Catalog - Choose from a list of workshops to provide behavioral health or professional training to your group.
 All trainings must be coordinated through the EAP Program Manager, Ann Brewer, at eap@mt.gov.

-BONUS- free resources for extra support and connection:
+Below are free resources for extra support and connection this season and all year round: